by Jacqueline Alwill, Remedy Nutritionist

 2. GIVE YOUR BEVVIES A BOOST...

 ... by offering more than just the norm.
-Whilst beer, wine and champers are lovely, without a doubt your friends and fam will devour plant-based cocktails, mocktails or just damn delicious drinks like Remedy Kombucha, that are ACTUALLY good for you.
-Not only is both Remedy’s Booch punching weight with its flavour and ingredient combos, but it can help power up your health over the festive season with properties to help:
+Whilst beer, wine and champers are lovely, without a doubt your friends and fam will devour plant-based cocktails, mocktails or just damn delicious drinks like Remedy Kombucha.
+Not only is both Remedy’s Booch punching weight with its flavour and ingredient combos, it's jam-packed with live cultures, organic acids and antioxidants.